rimstar.org Piezoelectric Crystals - Ignitor from Lighter 1

 The crystal is the light olive colored part that the wires connect to.
 In the Testing section below you can see the crystal.

-Testing the Crystal
+Testing the crystal

 I didn't make any measurements or take pictures with the kilovolt spark.
 However, having extracted the crystal, I did some simple measurements hitting it in other ways.